filakhtov/gentoo-use-docs/sys-devel/gcc.md

 # sys-devel/gcc

+### ada
+Append `ada` to the `--enable-languages` option and pass it to the configure script.
+Execute the `make gnatlib-shared` command to build the Ada standard library followed by the `make gnattools` command to build the GNAT (GNU NYU Ada Translator) compiler and tools, then install them into the system.

+This flag should only be enabled if there is a need for

 ### altivec
 Only available on PowerPC family of processors.
 Pass the `--enable-altivec` option to the configure script.
 Enable `AltiVec` operations and provide appropriate runtime options a `-maltivec` and a `-mabi=altivec`.